Freelancing or being self-employed is not as glamorous as most people make it out to be. It comes with both advantages and disadvantages.

 Unless you land a full-time freelancing gig at a startup or a remote team, there won’t be a guaranteed paycheck when freelancing.

-In my first 4 years, I lived on client to client.
+In my first 4 years, I lived from client to client.
 After finishing one project, I went on to look for another.
 This is the case for most freelancers.
 There’s always a risk of not landing a client in time.

 But, you can fix this by working with long-term clients and projects.
 It’s how I managed to fix my problem.
 Once I worked with the same 3 clients for over 2 years.